virtualdataset/metagen-docs/docsrc/content/sketches/function_graph_kernel.md

 7. Named fields which have upstream inputs, which may be read or written to.

 However, the following is verboten:

-1. No loops are allowed.
+1. Loops are **not** allowed.
 A function graph is a directed graph.
 All paths back to the inputs must end up at coordinate fields.
-2. No connections directly between fields is allowed.
+2. Connections directly between fields are **not** allowed.
 A field is the holder for the result of a single function.
-3. No fields which have more than one upstream function are allowed.
+3. Fields which have more than one upstream function are **not** allowed.
 A field is the holder for result of a single function.

 ## Usage Semantics